-Just 29 short little days in the month of February…. but it was plenty of time to set our sights on a big task and actually ACCOMPLISH IT!
-After 12 years of using our basement as a giant dumping ground in our attempts to try to keep the upstairs living areas of our home neat and organized, it was time to finally do sometime about this “giant closet”- the one that I stuffed everything into that we didn’t need to access on a regular basis.
-And that’s why it looked like this….
+After 12 years of using our basement as a giant dumping ground as part of our attempt to keep the upstairs living areas of our home neat and organized, it was time to finally get organized, and do something about this “giant closet” that I stuffed everything into!
+Here's the story of our basement declutter project- one that we did in just 28 days- tackling it bit by bit!

-Inspired by Org Junkie‘s 29 Day Challenge, Steve and I decided that it was finally time do so something about it.
+Inspired by Org Junkie‘s 29 Day Challenge, Steve and I decided that it was finally time do so something about our cluttered basement.
 We began by spending a few hours together one Saturday afternoon to sort through the furniture that we wanted to keep, and some that we wanted to donate, and found an unused corner of the basement in which store all of it.
-And that was the “motivational kickoff” event that led to this!
+And that was the “motivational kickoff” event that got us started.

 I mean seriously, check out this before and after picture of the exact same area!
 Shocking, isn't it?